LLM4Eval/llm4eval/challenge.md

 > Note that each team is allowed to send several submissions.
 We also encourage running the same prompt on the same model for reproducibility purposes.

+### Submission Form (Required Information)

+#### Section #1: Team information

+1. Team Name/ID
+2. Team Members
+3. Email

+#### Section #2: Submission of detailed information

+1. Which LLM did you use for the challenge?
+2. What is the size of the LLM?
+3. Which prompting technique did you use?
+For example, Chain-of-Thoughts, or you can refer to paper.
+4. Please upload the prompt you used for the challenge in a text file here.
+5. Time Analysis.
+Please add time in seconds and if one of these times is not applied to your submission please consider it 0.
+Here are the time criteria that we would like to consider:
+    - Running/Inference time
+    - Fine-tuning time
+    - Training time
+6. Original output file before post-processing to get the final judgments (No. of generated tokens)
+7. Please add a description of the main idea, your experience, interesting findings, or any thoughts that they would like to share with us

+#### Section #3: Final result file Submission

+1. Final Submission File.
+Please upload your final result file.

 ## Timeline
 - Data Release: __May 30, 2024__
 - Submission Deadline: Up until __June 30, 2024__ participants will be able to submit their results and solutions to be evaluated on the test set using automated metrics (which we will run on our servers).